jmastic/jmastic.github.io/resume.md

 ## PROJECTS
 -----------
 * Created [whatisontheway.com](http://whatisontheway.com), a site to locate points of interest along a route on Google Maps
-* Built an iOS app using Swift to share real-time pro basketball player shoe endorsements
 * Utilized Jekyll to rebrand my [personal website](https://justinmastic.com) and streamline website updates
-* Developed applications for use in Human Computer Interaction research

 ## EDUCATION
 -----------